vertica/vertica-grafana-datasource/README.md

 Time column - Lists columns with data types such as time, date timestamp, etc. This field is mandatory.

-Metric column - Lists columns with a text data type such as char, varchar, long varchar.
+Metric column - Lists columns with a text data type such as char, varchar, and long varchar.
 If you want to use a column with a different data type, enter the column name with a cast:  `ip::text`.
 This field is optional.
 If a value is selected, the Metric column field will be used as the series name.

 ### Aggregate Functions, Windows Functions, and Column (SELECT)
 In the `SELECT` row, you can specify the columns and functions you want to use.
 By default, Column has "value" instead of the column name and the alias has the same name as column name which you can change.